 Depending on the parent they take after the most, they may or may not be affectionate.
 If they have more of the Shiba Inu’s genes, they will not want attention from their owners very often.

-On the other hand, they will hate to be left alone for long periods of time if they have more of the Siberian Husky in their blood.
+On the other hand, they will hate to be left alone for long periods if they have more of the Siberian Husky in their blood.

 The Siberian Shiba’s Diet